soulforsoup/portfolio/README.md

+# Portfolio

-Portfolio site showcasing my works as a videographer and photographer, built on Wordpress and converted for use as a static site.
+This is a static website portfolio for my works as a content creator and multimedia professional.
+The site was originally built with WordPress and exported as static HTML.